Kudaes/Fingeth/Readme.md

 ### Installing

-First of all you have to setup your own private Ethereum network.
-Create your custom Genesis  file to initiate it.
-Be sure your network ID is random enough to be "unique" (otherwise external nodes may find your network).
+First of all you have to set up your own private Ethereum network.
+In order to do that, you will need to create your custom Genesis file to generate the first block of the chain.
+Make sure your network ID is random enough to be "unique" (otherwise external nodes may find your network).

 Genesis file example: